‘The Young And The Restless’ Spoilers: Phyllis Betrays Her Co-Conspirators

 — Young and Restless (@YandR_CBS) February 12, 2019

-Given the fact that Sharon told Rey all the details and broke the pact the alliance had made all those months ago, Phyllis feels justified in questioning the alliance and switching to an every woman for herself tactic when it comes to her defense strategy.
+Given the fact that Sharon told Rey all the details and broke the pact the alliance had made all those months ago, Phyllis feels justified in questioning the alliance and switching to an “every woman for herself” tactic when it comes to her defense strategy.
 Giving details about Nick’s (Joshua Morrow) mother and sister to the cops is not going to do Phyllis’s relationship with Nick any favors, but she prefers her freedom to her man apparently.

 “Phyllis knows from experience that the Newmans always stick together and would think nothing of throwing her under the bus.
 Despite her love for Nick, Phyllis has to look out for herself, and if there was ever a time for the truth to come out, Phyllis believes it’s now.”